cal-itp/data-infra/_sources/analytics_tools/saving_code.md

 ### Onboarding Setup

-We'll work through getting set up with GitHub on JupyterHub and cloning one GitHub repo.
-Repeat steps 6-10 for other repos.
+We'll work through getting set up with SSH and GitHub on JupyterHub and cloning one GitHub repo.
+Repeat the steps in [Cloning a Repository](cloning-a-repository) for other repos

+(adding-ssh-to-jupyter)=
+#### Adding a GitHub SSH Key to Jupyter
 (github-setup)=
+For more information on what's below, you can navigate to the [GitHub directions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) and follow the Linux instructions for each step.
-1. Create a GitHub username, get added to the various Cal-ITP teams.
+1. Create a GitHub username if necessary and ensure you're added to the appropriate Cal-ITP teams on GitHub.
 You'll be committing directly into the Cal-ITP repos!
 1. Open a terminal in JupyterHub.
-All our commands will be typed in this terminal.
+All of our commands will be typed in this terminal.
-1. Set up SSH by following these [directions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+1. Set up SSH by following these directions:
-    * Follow the Linux directions for each step
-    * The key may be created with permissions too open for the ssh client.
-Run `chmod 600 /home/jovyan/.ssh/id_ed25519` (default key file location, change if necessary) to avoid future issues
+    * Run the following command in the terminal, replacing what's inside the quotes with the email address your GitHub account is associated with:
+        * `ssh-keygen -t ed25519 -C "your_email@example.com"`
+    * After that, select `enter` to store it in the default location, and select `enter` twice more to bypass creating a passphrase
+    * Run the following command to "start" ssh key in the background, which should return a response similar to `Agent pid 258`
+        * `eval "$(ssh-agent -s)"`
+    * Add the ssh key to the ssh agent with this command
+        * `ssh-add ~/.ssh/id_ed25519`
+    * From here we will copy the contents of your public ssh file, which we will first do by viewing it's contents.
+        * To view:
+            * `cat ~/.ssh/id_ed25519.pub`
+        * Then, select and copy the entire contents of the file that display
+            * The text should begin with `ssh-ed25519` and end with your GitHub email address
+            * Beware of copying white spaces, which may cause errors in the following steps

+    * Once copied, navigate to GitHub
+    * In the top right corner, select `Settings` and then select `SSH and GPC Keys` in the left sidebar
+    * Select `New SSH Key`
+        * For the title add something like ‘JupyterHub’
+        * Paste the key that you copied into key field
+    * Click `Add SSH Key`, and, if necessary, enter password

-1. After you've added your SSH key to your GitHub account, you can test your connection: `ssh -T git@github.com`
+    * After you've added your SSH key to your GitHub account, open a new Jupyter terminal window and you'll be able to test your connection with:
+        * `ssh -T git@github.com`

+After completing the steps above be sure to complete the section below to persist your SSH key between sessions and enable extensions.

+(persisting-ssh-and-extensions)=
+#### Persisting your SSH Key and Enabling Extensions
+To ensure that your SSH key settings persist between your sessions, run the following command in the Jupyter terminal.
+* `echo "source .profile" >> .bashrc`

+Now, restart your Jupyter server by selecting:
+* `File` -> `Hub Control Panel` -> `Stop Server`, then `Start Server`

+From here, after opening a new Jupyter terminal you should see the notification:
+* `ssh-add: Identities added: /home/jovyan/.ssh/id_ed25519`

+If the above doesn't work, try:
+* Closing your terminal and opening a new one
+* Following the instructions to restart your Jupyter server above
+* Substituting the following for the `echo` command above and re-attempting:
+    * `echo "source .profile" >> .bash_profile`

+After completing this section, you will also enjoy various extensions in Jupyter, such as `black` hotkey auto-formatting with `ctrl+shft+k`, and the ability to see your current git branch in the Jupyter terminal.

+(cloning-a-repository)=
+#### Cloning a Repository
 1. Navigate to the GitHub repository to clone.
 We'll work our way through the `data-analyses` [repo here](https://github.com/cal-itp/data-analyses).
 Click on the green `Code` button, select "SSH" and copy the URL.
 1. Clone the Git repo: `git clone git@github.com:cal-itp/data-analyses.git`
 1. Double check  with `ls` to list and see that the remote repo was successfully cloned into your "local" (cloud-based) filesystem.